 Get the Jovi modeling clay on Amazon and at Walmart.

 Particularly suited to sculpture and molds, Creative Paperclay is a good choice for discriminating crafters who don’t want to lose minute details or see their project shrink as it dries.
 When used with silicone molds, the clay pops out cleanly and easily.
 This odorless paper clay is smooth to the touch, not overly sticky, and easy to shape manually or with crafting tools.

 Creative Paperclay is white and takes paint well.
 It adheres easily to armatures and most canvases without glue.
 While dry time depends on the scope of the project and clay thickness, it often dries completely overnight.
+But, if your project is small, this compound can bake in the oven and dry in 30 minutes.
 The result is lightweight and sturdy with a surface the user can sand and paint.

 One benefit of earthen air-dry clay is its suitability for long-term projects, and this Craft Smart product is a reliable choice for ongoing modeling, sculpting, and pottery works.
 Simply add a little water to soften the clay, and keep on creating.
 Unlike other air-dry clays, this natural clay is robust enough to use on a potter’s wheel, making it suitable for decorative bowls and vases.

 This 100 percent natural, non-toxic clay has no chemical stabilizers or additives, so its ingredients do emit a slight odor.
 Available in gray, terra cotta, and white, the clay is ready to paint as soon as it’s dry.
 Once dry, this material is fragile but can be strengthened by adding a layer of shellac to the finished product.

 - Drying Time: 24 hours

 - Not suitable for firing or wheel throwing